SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Studying the Inner-working of SeedGNN

 \subsection{Study of the Design Choices}

-To verify the effectiveness of our design choices, we consider four variants of SeedGNN, which are: \begin{enumerate} \item {\bf SeedGNNx:} SeedGNN without convolution module.
-This variant aims to verify the importance of extracting witness-like information at a larger number of hops. \item {\bf SeedGNN-van:} SeedGNN without percolation module.
-This variant aims to verify the importance of the percolation module in SeedGNN. \item {\bf SeedGNN-per:} SeedGNN with percolation module but without the Hungarian matching algorithm (\ie, $z_l=\mathsf{unvec}(Y_l)$ in each GNN layer).
-This variant aims to verify the importance of using only high-confidence new seeds in the next layer. \item {\bf SeedGNN-hun:} SeedGNN with $z_l=\mathsf{unvec}(R_l)$ instead of \prettyref{eq:zl} in each layer.
-This variant aims to verify that among the new seeds, it is still important to distinguish the high-confident one and low-confident one. \end{enumerate} Finally, we use ``SeedGNN'' to denote the full design in Fig.~\ref{fig:Architecture}.
-We train all these variants with the same training set $\calT$ in \prettyref{sec:exp-set}.
+To verify the effectiveness of our design choices, we consider four variants of SeedGNN, which are: \begin{enumerate} \item {\bf SeedGNN-x:} SeedGNN without convolution module.
+This variant aims to verify the importance of extracting witness-like information at a larger number of hops. \item {\bf SeedGNN-w:} SeedGNN without percolation module.
+This variant aims to verify the importance of the percolation module in SeedGNN. \item {\bf SeedGNN-p:} SeedGNN with percolation module but without the Hungarian matching algorithm (\ie, $z_l=\mathsf{unflatten}(Y_l)$ in each GNN layer).
+This variant aims to verify the importance of the ``cleaning" process in SeedGNN. \item {\bf SeedGNN-h:} SeedGNN with $z_l=\mathsf{unflatten}(R_l)$ instead of \prettyref{eq:mask} in each layer.
+This variant aims to verify that among the new seeds, it is still important to distinguish the high-confidence one and low-confidence one. \end{enumerate} Finally, we use ``SeedGNN'' to denote the full design in Fig.~\ref{fig:Architecture}.
+We train all these variants with the same training set $\mathcal{T}$ in \prettyref{sec:exp-set}.

-We show the performance of the above variants of SeedGNN in \prettyref{fig:CompareDesign}.
-We increase $\theta$ from $0$ to $0.05$ while fixing $n=500$, $p=0.04$, $s=0.8$.
+In \prettyref{fig:CompareDesign}, we show the performance of the above variants of SeedGNN on correlated \ER graph model.
+For test graphs, we increase $\theta$ from $0$ to $0.05$ while fixing $n=500$, $p=0.04$, $s=0.8$.
 As illustrated in \prettyref{fig:CompareDesign}, our SeedGNN with full design achieves the best performance among all variants, which shows the effectiveness of our design choices for the SeedGNN architecture.
-Further, among the variants, SeedGNN-van almost fails completely, which highlights the significant importance of using the percolation idea in SeedGNN for seeded graph matching.
-SeedGNNx does performs poorly, which demonstrates that it is also important to extract witness information at a larger number of hops instead of only 1-hop.
-We can observe that SeedGNN and SeedGNN-hun both outperform SeedGNN-per and the improvement of SeedGNN is significantly bigger.
-This result verifies that it is not enough to only use the soft-correspondence (as in SeedGNN-per), and we need to combine both the matching result $R_l$ of the Hungarian algorithm and the similarity $Y_l$ as in \prettyref{eq:zl} to achieve the best performance.
+Further, among the variants, SeedGNN-w almost fails completely, which highlights the significant importance of using the percolation idea in SeedGNN for seeded graph matching.
+SeedGNNx does performs poorly, which demonstrates that it is also important to extract witness-like information at a larger number of hops instead of only 1-hop.
+We can observe that SeedGNN and SeedGNN-h both outperform SeedGNN-p and the improvement of SeedGNN is significantly bigger.
+This result verifies that it is not enough to only use the soft-correspondence (as in SeedGNN-p), and we need to combine both the matching result $R_l$ of the Hungarian algorithm and the similarity $Y_l$ as in \prettyref{eq:mask} to achieve the best performance.